jennybc/happy-git-with-r/12_connect-ssh-keys.Rmd

   * If you are new to programming and the shell, you'll probably find HTTPS easier at first (chapter \@ref(credential-caching)).
 You can always switch to SSH later.
 You can use one method from computer A and the other from computer B.
   * You should swap out your SSH keys periodically.
 Something like once a year.
   * It's best practice to protect your private key with a passphrase.
+This can make setup and usage harder, so if you're not up for that (yet), either don't use a passphrase or seriously consider using HTTPS instead.
   * Don't do weird gymnastics in order to have only one key pair, re-used over multiple computers.
 You should probably have one key per computer (I do this).
 Some people even have one key per computer, per service (I do not do this).
   * It is normal to associate multiple public keys with your GitHub account.
 For example, one public key for each computer you connect with.